boyiguo1/boyiguo1.github.io/_posts/2021-08-12-OptimizeConferenceExperience.md

 -   Practice

+    Only practice can be your presentation perfect.
+Here I would like to offer something reminder that can potentially help you with your presenting.
+The most important thing among all is to practice to speak slow.
+The benefit of speaking slow is to make your speaking more clear and the audience can listen clear.
+Secondly, by speaking slow, you can only focus on your presentation rather than rushing though your talk.
+If you are luck to have friends who knows about your research, let them give you some suggestion on your presentation, either as a safe-gard for conceptual mistakes, or clarifying the point that you didn't eliberate well.
+If you don't have that resource, you can record yourself and go over that to you.
+Another suggestion here is never to prepare a word-to-word scription that you would like to read during the presentation, you can easily fall when something uncertain happened during your discussion.

 -   Set time-stamp timer

     This is inspired by Dr. Aaron Scheffler from UCSF.
 I was attending his talk and heard this weired reminder sound on the background, which i realized that it is a pacer for his presentation, where he knows if he is at the right pace to finish the talk.
 To implement this you can use a interval timer, or a stop watch for.
 However, I think a sensitional queue is better than checking the stop watch, as you are super nervous when giving the talk and you might forget to check the timer.

 -   Know your answers

+    It is good to have your answers prepared before your presentation, and hence, when the questions come up, you can answer them confidently and shows you professionality.
+Here, I am not necessary suggesting your answers have to be theoretical, since you could never know what questions could be.
+You should be preparing generalized answers, for example, "I don't quiet get your question, can you elaborate it again."
+"This is a very good questions.
+However, I didn't consider it when I was doing the work.
+Do you mind if I will think about it more carefully and get back to you."
+FOr this one, it could be a tricky, epecailly when you are talking to a senior person.
+You would like to diverge the problem curerntly, but not running away for it.
+The suggestion I got is that after the question and answer, try to have a conversation with the person who asks the question and ask a contact.
+Later, you want to prepare an answer and get back to the person.
+By that time, the person may not care at all, but he will develop a good impression about your professionalism.

 These are my personal experience that I think you could do to optimize your national conference experience.
 However, consider how heterogeneous the word "junior graduate" could mean, you could skip some of these advices.